 Small businesses are considered the backbone of the UK economy as they play a crucial role in driving economic growth.
 With small and medium enterprises accounting for over 99% of all businesses in the UK and providing employment to around 60% of the UK’s private sector workforce, their importance to the UK economy cannot be overstated, and it is essential that they are supported and given the help and information required to thrive.

 Small businesses are facing constantly evolving market competition with over 360,000 small businesses opening in the UK per year.
 Therefore, eliminating unnecessary costs and optimising organisational efficiency is key to remaining successful in their markets.
-While spreadsheets have traditionally been a popular tool for managing assets, as a business grows, the use of spreadsheets alone to manage assets becomes more inefficient and errors become more likely.
-With more small enterprises integrating an asset management system into their businesses, the importance of effective asset management is more prevalent than ever.
+While spreadsheets have traditionally been a popular tool for managing assets, as a business grows, the use of spreadsheets alone to manage assets becomes more inefficient and errors become more likely, it would be best to hire third-party accounting services for a more efficient and keen management, for example check out https://hiline.co/.

 What is Effective Asset Management and Why is it Important to Small Businesses